Mastercard/terraform-provider-restapi/README.md

 &nbsp;

 ## Provider configuration
 - `uri` (string, required): URI of the REST API endpoint.
 This serves as the base of all requests.
 Example: `https://myapi.env.local/api/v1`.
+This can also be set with the environment variable `REST_API_URI`.
 - `insecure` (boolean, optional): When using https, this disables TLS verification of the host.
+This can also be set with the environment variable `REST_API_INSECURE`.
 - `username` (string, optional): When set, will use this username for BASIC auth to the API.
+This can also be set with the environment variable `REST_API_USERNAME`.
 - `password` (string, optional): When set, will use this password for BASIC auth to the API.
+This can also be set with the environment variable `REST_API_PASSWORD`.
 - `headers` (hash of strings, optional): A map of header names and values to set on all outbound requests.
 This is useful if you want to use a script via the 'external' provider or provide a pre-approved token or change Content-Type from `application/json`.
 If `username` and `password` are set and Authorization is one of the headers defined here, the BASIC auth credentials take precedence.
+- `use_cookies` (boolean, optional): Enable cookie jar to persist session.
+This can also be set with the environment variable `REST_API_USE_COOKIES`.
 - `timeout` (integer, optional): When set, will cause requests taking longer than this time (in seconds) to be aborted.
 Default is `0` which means no timeout is set.
+This can also be set with the environment variable `REST_API_TIMEOUT`.
 - `id_attribute` (string, optional): Defaults to `id`.
 When set, this key will be used to operate on REST objects.
 For example, if the ID is set to 'name', changes to the API object will be to http://foo.com/bar/VALUE_OF_NAME.
 This value may also be a '/'-delimeted path to the id attribute if it is multple levels deep in the data (such as `attributes/id` in the case of an object `{ \"attributes\": { \"id\": 1234 }, \"config\": { \"name\": \"foo\", \"something\": \"bar\"}}`.
 Lists are also supported, f.e. `attributes/items/0/id` in case of an object `{ \"attributes\": { \"items\": [{"id": 1234}] } }`.
+This can also be set with the environment variable `REST_API_ID_ATTRIBUTE`.
 - `create_method` (string, optional): Defaults to `POST`.
 The HTTP method used to CREATE objects of this type on the API server.
+This can also be set with the environment variable `REST_API_CREATE_METHOD`.
 - `read_method` (string, optional): Defaults to `GET`.
 The HTTP method used to READ objects of this type on the API server.
+This can also be set with the environment variable `REST_API_READ_METHOD`.
 - `update_method` (string, optional): Defaults to `PUT`.
 The HTTP method used to UPDATE objects of this type on the API server.
+This can also be set with the environment variable `REST_API_UPDATE_METHOD`.
 - `delete_method` (string, optional): Defaults to `DELETE`.
 The HTTP method used to DELETE objects of this type on the API server.
+This can also be set with the environment variable `REST_API_DELETE_METHOD`.
 - `copy_keys` (array of strings, optional): When set, any `PUT` to the API for an object will copy these keys from the data the provider has gathered about the object.
 This is useful if internal API information must also be provided with updates, such as the revision of the object.
 - `write_returns_object` (boolean, optional): Set this when the API returns the object created on all write operations (`POST`, `PUT`).
 This is used by the provider to refresh internal data structures.
+This can also be set with the environment variable `REST_API_WRO`.
 - `create_returns_object` (boolean, optional): Set this when the API returns the object created only on creation operations (`POST`).
 This is used by the provider to refresh internal data structures.
+This can also be set with the environment variable `REST_API_CRO`.
+- `xssi_prefix` (boolean, optional): Trim the xssi prefix from response string, if present, before parsing.
+This can also be set with the environment variable `REST_API_XSSI_PREFIX`.
 - `debug` (boolean, optional): Enabling this will cause lots of debug information to be printed to STDOUT by the API client.
 This can be gathered by setting `TF_LOG=1` environment variable.
+This can also be set with the environment variable `REST_API_DEBUG`.

 &nbsp;